What is a Gemstone?

 Toughness relates to a gemstone's resistance to cracking, chipping, pressure or breaking.
 It can also affect how easy it is to facet.

-Whilst diamond may be the hardest mineral it's not the toughest.
-Diamond grades 10/10 on Mohs scale whilst nephrite jade grades 6 to 6.5.
-Nephrite is tougher than diamond because of its strong interlocking network of fibrous crystals.
+Although diamond may be the hardest mineral, it's not the toughest.
+Diamond grades 10 on the Mohs scale, whilst nephrite jade grades 6 to 6.5.
+However, nephrite is tougher than diamond because of its strong interlocking network of fibrous crystals.

-Topaz is another hard mineral which grades 8 on Mohs scale.
-Despite its hardness it's fragile and can be easily chipped.
-It's also sensitive to heat and pressure both of which can cause the stone to crack.
+Topaz is another hard mineral that grades 8 on the Mohs scale.
+Despite its hardness, topaz is fragile and can chip easily.
+It's also sensitive to heat and pressure, both of which can cause it to crack.

-single colourless topaz crystalWhen searching for information online regarding toughness in relation to rocks, minerals or gemstones, all search results reference Mohs scale of mineral hardness.
-Mohs scale is used to determine hardness or scratch resistance not toughness.
+single colourless topaz crystalWhen searching for information online regarding toughness in relation to rocks, minerals, or gemstones, most search results reference the Mohs scale of hardness.
+However, the Mohs scale is only used to determine hardness or scratch resistance, not toughness.

-Using turquoise as an example, this mineral is delicate and porous so can be easily damaged by pollutants in the atmosphere.
+Using turquoise as an example, this natural mineral is delicate and porous, so can be easily damaged by pollutants in the atmosphere.
 It can also be damaged by moisture.

-Another example is amethyst which will fade if exposed to sunlight.
+Another example is amethyst, which will fade with prolonged exposure to sunlight.

-Clarity is taken into consideration when determining the value of certain gemstones.
-It's not always relevant but depends on the type of stone.
-A fine aquamarine can be almost transparent and void of inclusions yet it's incredibly rare to find a flawless emerald.
+Clarity is taken into consideration when determining the value of certain gemstones, but it's not always relevant and depends on the type of stone.
+A fine aquamarine can be almost transparent and void of inclusions, yet it's incredibly rare to find a flawless emerald.

-Flawless describes a gemstone that boasts complete transparency and is free from inclusions, cracks and anomalies.
+Flawless describes a gemstone that's completely transparent and free of inclusions, cracks, and other anomalies.

 Faceted Gemstones and Cabochons

-A cabochon is a gemstone that's been polished to produce a smooth rounded upper surface and flat base.
-The technique is used mainly on stones that are opaque or exhibit minimal translucence.
+A cabochon is a gemstone that has been polished to produce a smooth, rounded upper surface and flat base.
+The technique is used mainly on opaque stones, or those that exhibit minimal translucence.

-The domed shape of a cabochon enhances surface colour and markings as well as other characteristics such as chatoyance, schiller, asterism and play of colour.
+The domed shape enhances surface colour and markings as well as optical phenomena such as chatoyance, schiller, asterism, and play of colour.

 Highly translucent or transparent gemstones tend to be faceted.
 This involves cutting a series of flat reflective faces called facets into the surface.
-This enhances a gemstone's ability to reflect light which improves colour, sparkle and brilliance.
+Facets enhance a gemstone's ability to reflect light, which improves colour, sparkle, and brilliance.

 Article Pictures